 The general house of the Congregation of the Sisters of Our Lady of Mercy joined by Sister Faustina.

 During the final years of her life, her health deteriorated significantly: she developed tuberculosis which attacked her lungs and gastrointestinal tract.
-Because of that, she underwent two hospital treatments, a few months long each.
+As a result, she underwent two periods of hospital treatment, each lasting a few months.

-Physically - totally ravaged, but spiritually entirely mature, being mystically united with God, she died in Cracow-Łagiewniki on October 5, 1938 in the odour of sanctity, having lived for only 33 years including 13 years of monastic life. (see annotation of the Saint Faustina’s DIARY)
+Physically totally ravaged, but spiritually entirely mature being mystically united with God, she died in Cracow-Łagiewniki on October 5, 1938 in the odour of sanctity, having lived for only 33 years, including 13 years of monastic life.
+(See annotation of the Saint Faustina’s Diary)

-The house of the Congregation of the Sisters of Our Lady of Mercy in Płock,
+The house of the Congregation of the Sisters of Our Lady of Mercy in Płock, Stary Rynek 14/18,

-The house of the Congregation of the Sisters of Our Lady of Mercy
+The house of the Congregation of the Sisters of Our Lady of Mercy in Cracow - Łagiewniki (Poland),

 table of contents

-All rights reserved. © The Congregation of the Sisters of Merciful Jesus.
+Consultation – Sister Maria Kalinowska, The Congregation of the Sisters of Merciful Jesus.